 Do you struggle with junk food cravings?
 Here is one thing that may help!

-When it comes to the cravings that we experience for what are considered “junk foods” you will read thousands of articles that cover a host of different reasons for why we deal with cravings for sugary, fat laden, processed foods.
-Some speculate that it is due to nutrient deficiencies, others will talk about the problem with food intolerances.
-But today I want to take a look at how what you think and how your mindset in general can actually contribute to cravings for highly processed foods that don’t contain much nutrient content.
+When it comes to the cravings that we experience for what is considered “junk foods” you will read thousands of articles that cover a host of different reasons why we deal with cravings for sugary, fat-laden, processed foods.
+Some speculate that it is due to nutrient deficiencies.
+Others will talk about the problem with food intolerances.
+But today I want to take a look at how what you think and how your mindset, in general, can actually contribute to cravings for highly processed foods that don’t contain much nutrient content.

 What is your internal dialogue?

-Any time you deal with ANY negative emotion, it will create a stress reaction in your body.
+When you deal with ANY negative emotion, it creates stress in the body

-So why do negative thoughts cause us to crave “junk food”?
+So why do negative thoughts cause us to have junk food cravings?
 The problem with stress these days is that it is very pervasive in western society.
 We are surrounded by stressful and negative things.
-The news, the internet, our jobs, our families, the schedules that are overbooked, the constant talk about how bad things are in the world, all surround us and infiltrate our minds the majority of the time.
+The news, the internet, our jobs, our families, the schedules that are overbooked, and the constant talk about how bad things are in the world, all surround us and infiltrate our minds the majority of the time.

-Add to that feelings of fear, anger, frustration, disappointment, sadness, criticism, guilt, shame, judgment that we experience each day and you probably experience far more negativity than positive feelings.
+Add to those feelings of fear, anger, frustration, disappointment, sadness, criticism, guilt, shame, and judgment that we experience each day and you probably experience far more negativity than positive feelings.

-When we eat sugary, white flour, fatty processed foods, it releases a short burst of serotonin in our brain.
+When we eat sugary, white flour, and fatty processed foods, it releases a short burst of serotonin in our brain.
 It makes us feel good….for just a little while.
-So many of us are drawn to eating that donut, cookie or fast food when we need a mood pick me up.
+So many of us are drawn to eating that donut, cookie, or fast food when we need a mood to pick us up.
 When that wears off, the cravings stir and we find ourselves wanting more in order to feel better again.
 This is how food addiction occurs and is what is at the root of the obesity epidemic.